NUnit Test Adapter for Visual Studio 2012 and 2013

 Click on Run All in the Test Explorer to run all the tests.
 You may also select one or more tests in the list and run them by right-clicking and using the context menu.
 The context menu also contains entries for debugging tests and for navigating to the source code of a test.

-Tests may be grouped by Duration and Outcome under VS2012 RTM and also by Traits and Project using Update 1.
+Tests may be grouped by Duration and Outcome under VS2012 RTM and also by Traits and Project using Update 1, and Class using Update 2.
 NUnit translates any Categories and Properties used on your tests to Visual Studio as Traits.

-Tests may be filtered under Update 1 by Trait, Project, Error Message, File Path, Fully Qualified Name, Output and Outcome.
+Tests may be filtered in Visual Studio under Update 1 by Trait, Project, Error Message, File Path, Fully Qualified Name, Output and Outcome.
 Use the search edit box at the top of the list of tests to specify a filter.

 There is no test status in Visual Studio corresponding to NUnit's Inconclusive result, so tests with this result are reported as Not Run.
 Click on the individual test to see the result.

 Grouping by fixture is not yet available.in Visual Studio.